 Overview of Accreditation in the United States

 | Also refer to: History and Context of Accreditation |

 The goal of accreditation is to ensure that institutions of higher education meet acceptable levels of quality.
-Accreditation in the United States involves non-governmental entities as well as federal and state government agencies.
+Accreditation in the United States involves non-governmental entities (accrediting organizations) as well as federal and state government agencies (these three entities are formally known as the Triad).
 Accreditation's quality assurance function is one of the three main elements of oversight governing the Higher Education Act's (HEA's) federal student aid programs.
-In order for students to receive federal student aid from the U.S. Department of Education (Department) for postsecondary study, the institution must be accredited by a "nationally recognized" accrediting agency (or, for certain vocational institutions, approved by a recognized state approval agency), be authorized by the State in which the institution is located, and receive approval from the Department through a program participation agreement.
+In order for students to receive federal student aid from the U.S. Department of Education (Department) for postsecondary study, the institution must be accredited by a "nationally recognized" accrediting agency.

-Accreditors, which are private educational associations of regional or national scope, develop evaluation criteria and conduct peer evaluations to assess whether or not those criteria are met.
+Accrediting agencies, which are private educational associations that develop evaluation criteria and conduct peer evaluations to assess whether or not those criteria are met.
 Institutions and/or programs that request an accreditor's evaluation and that meet an accreditor's criteria are then "accredited".

 Role of Department

 Under the HEA the Department "recognizes" (approves) accrediting agencies that the Secretary of Education determines to be reliable authorities as to the quality of education or training provided by institutions of higher education, and the Department publishes a list of nationally recognized accrediting agencies.
 Authority: 34 Code of Federal Regulation (CFR) Part 602 and Section 496 of the HEA as amended)